 Fostering Connections to Success and Increasing Adoptions Act of 2008 (Fostering Connections Act) - Improving Outcomes for Children in Foster Care (PL 110-351/HR 6893).
 This is the text in its entirety, to view the educational stability portion, refer to Title II--Section 204 Educational Stability.

 Every Student Succeeds Act (ESSA) 2015 (PL 114-95) – This version contains the text in its entirety.

 In 2009, the Iowa Code was updated to include specific areas to address educational responsibilities of districts in educating children and youth in foster/out-of-home care.

 The following links access specific sections of the Iowa Code pertaining to districts compliance with Foster Connections Legislation:

-Decision-Making for Children with Disabilities in Foster Care - This document, jointly issued by the department of education and human services, explains who may act as a parent, for purposes of the Individuals with Disabilities Education Act (IDEA), for children who are in foster care.
+Decision-Making for Children with Disabilities in Foster Care – This document, jointly issued by the Iowa Department of Education and the Iowa Department of Human Services, explains who may act as a parent, for purposes of the Individuals with Disabilities Education Act (IDEA), for children who are in foster care.
 It clarifies the role of established parents, foster parents, guardians, DHS employees, and surrogate parents.

 Every Student Succeeds Act

 On June 23, 2016, the U.S. Department of Education and the U.S. Department of Health and Human Services released joint guidance to states, school districts and child welfare agencies on the new provisions in the Every Student Succeeds Act (ESSA) for supporting children/youth in foster care.
 The guidance aims to assist state and local partners in understanding and implementing the new law, and to inform state and local collaboration between educational and child welfare agencies across the nation for the well-being of children in foster care.

 - Foster Care Non-Regulatory Guidance (June 23, 2016)